IvIePhisto/ECoXiS/README.md

 # ECoXiS – Easy Creation of XML in Swift

-This library implements a library to create XML in Apple's Swift as an XCode 6 project.
+This XCode 6 project implements a library to create XML in Apple's Swift.
 It is currently in alpha status, meaning the implementation and interfaces may be subject to change.
 It supports the full XML standard except for standalone document type declarations and entity definitions.
 There is no CDATA representation, because that is just an easier way to markup certain text nodes.

 ## Example